How to Create AI Agents in Minutes: Quick Guide

 Naming it something like "Customer Support Agent" or "Blog Writer" helps you and your team avoid wasting time figuring out what it's for.
 That becomes even more important once you have a few agents running in the same account.

-The description is where you set its mission.
+The description is where you set the mission.
 You can write out:

 For instance, "Act as a support assistant for customers who submit technical issues."
 That single sentence already gives the AI a clear direction.